Media coverage of climate change: Discourses of action

 Commentators have argued that the climate change discourses constructed in the media have not been conducive to generating the political will for swift action.
 The polar bear has become a powerful discursive symbol in the fight against climate change.
 However, such images may create a perception of climate change impacts as geographically distant, and MacNaghten argues that climate change needs to be framed as an issue 'closer to home'.
 On the other hand, Beck suggests that a major benefit of global media is that it brings distant issues within our consciousness.

 Furthermore, media coverage of climate change (particularly in tabloid journalism but also more generally), is concentrated around extreme weather events and projections of catastrophe, creating "a language of imminent terror" which some commentators argue has instilled policy-paralysis and inhibited response.
 Moser et al. suggest using solution-orientated frames will help inspire action to solve climate change.
 The predominance of catastrophe frames over solution frames may help explain the apparent value-action gap with climate change; the current discursive setting has generated concern over climate change but not inspired action.

 Breaking the prevailing notions in society requires discourse that is traditionally appropriate and approachable to common people.
 For example, Bill McKibben, an environmental activist, provides one approach to inspiring action: a war-like mobilization, where climate change is the enemy.
 This approach could resonate with working Americans who normally find themselves occupied with other news headlines.
+Kester & Sovacool found that the usage of military termes in climate policy is dangerous and can lead to unintended consequences.
+Block, Li, Gärtner & Lenzen found thar real wars hamper climate change mitigation by several ways, and one of them is reducing the time media devotes to climate.

 Compared to what experts know about traditional media's and tabloid journalism's impacts on the formation of public perceptions of climate change and willingness to act, there is comparatively little knowledge of the impacts of social media, including message platforms like Twitter, on public attitudes toward climate change.

 In recent years, there has been an increase in the influence and role that social media plays in conveying opinions and knowledge through information sharing.
 There are several emerging studies that explore the connection between social media and the public's awareness of climate change.
 Anderson found that there is evidence that social media can raise awareness of climate change issues, but warns that it can also lead to opinion-dominated ideologies and reinforcement.
 Another study examined datasets from Twitter to assess the ideas and attitudes that users of the application held toward climate change.
 Williams et al. found that users tend to be active in groups that share the same opinions, often at the extremes of the spectrum, resulting in less polarized opinions between the groups.
 These studies show that social media can have both a negative and positive impact on the information sharing of issues related to climate change.